A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Acknowledgements

 \section{Acknowledgements}

-H.N.
-He is supported by Project for Young Scientists in Basic Research of Chinese Academy of Sciences (No. YSBR-061), and by NSFC under the grants No.12173091, No.12333006, and No.12321003, and the Strategic Priority Research Program of the Chinese Academy of Sciences No.XDB0550400.
+H.N.He is supported by NSFC under grants No. 12321003, No. 12173091, No. 12333006, Project for Young Scientists in Basic Research of Chinese Academy of Sciences (No. YSBR- 061), and the Strategic Priority Research Program of the Chinese Academy of Sciences No.XDB0550400.
 Y.W is supported by the Jiangsu Funding Program for Excellent Postdoctoral Talent (grant No. 2024ZB110), the Postdoctoral Fellowship Program (grant No. GZC20241916) and the General Fund (grant No. 2024M763531) of the China Postdoctoral Science Foundation.